-Dr Treagus is a physician and entrepreneur, with over 20 years' experience in all aspects of the international pharmaceutical and biotechnology industry.
-He has a record of delivering strong commercial outcomes and has successfully established pharmaceutical business partnerships across the US, Europe and Asia.
+Richard S Treagus BScMed, MBChB, MPharmMed, MBA Non-Executive Director (joined the board 9 July 2014) Experience and expertise pharmaceutical business partnerships across the US, Europe and Asia.
 Dr Treagus served as Chief Executive Officer of Acrux Limited until 2012.
 Under his leadership Acrux gained FDA approval for three drug products and concluded the largest product licensing deal in the history of the Australian biotech industry.
 Acrux is a leading Australian biotechnology company and has been profitable since 2010.
 He is currently the Executive Chairman of ASX-listed Neuren Pharmaceuticals Limited, Chairman of Biotech Capital Limited and a Non-executive Director of Hatchtech Pty Ltd. In 2010 Dr Treagus was awarded the Ernst and Young Entrepreneur-of-the-Year (Southern Region) in the Listed Company Category and in subsequent years has served on the judging panel.